konradhalas/residuum/README.md

 Ok, so we have brain and eyes - we can see the line and we can decide where to go - now we have to move robot in given direction.

-Residuum is using Pololu DRV8835 dual motor driver to control two DC motors.
+Residuum is using *Pololu DRV8835 dual motor driver* to control two DC motors.
-This tiny H-bridge module allows you to drive pairs of motors with standard PWM speed control and also separate your main circuit from motors voltage supply.
+This tiny H-bridge module allows you to drive pair of motors with standard PWM speed control and also it separates your main circuit from motors voltage supply.

-I used Dualsky Li-Pol 7.4V (220mAh 25C 2S) battery as a source of power for Residuum.
+I used *Dualsky Li-Pol 7.4V (220mAh 25C 2S) battery* as a source of power for Residuum.
 My main requirement choosing this part was weight.
 This battery is only 16g and it can power my robot for a few minutes of driving.
 It's more then enough in context of robots contest, where you can change your battery for a fresh one even every single ride.

-Voltage from two cells Li-Pol is ideal for motors, but it's a little bit too high for digital part of Residuum.
-I have to use Pololu D24V10F3 step-down voltage regulator, which reduces 7.4V to 3.3V.
+Voltage from two cells Li-Pol is ideal for motors, but it's a little bit too high for a digital part of Residuum.
+I have to use *Pololu D24V10F3 step-down voltage regulator*, which reduces 7.4V to 3.3V.

 Last but not least - LCD screen and a few tact switches.
 This is interface between my and the robot.
-I'm using SparkFun Graphic LCD 84x48 (which is mostly known as a screen from Nokia 5110) to display and control all robots settings and functions.
+I'm using *SparkFun Graphic LCD 84x48* (which is mostly known as a screen from Nokia 5110) to display and control all robots settings and functions.